Maysam00Haj/AlgoViz/README.md

 Windows

-1. Download the latest version of SFML from the SFML website.
+1. Download the latest version of SFML from the [SFML website].
 2. Extract the contents of the downloaded archive to a directory of your choice.

 Running the project